Au Sable River Canoe Marathon

-The Au Sable River Canoe Marathon, presented by Consumers Energy, (also stylized as the AuSable River Canoe Marathon) is an annual 120 mi canoe race in Michigan from Grayling to Oscoda.
+The Au Sable River Canoe Marathon (ARCM), presented by Consumers Energy, (also stylized as the AuSable River Canoe Marathon) is an annual 120 mi canoe race in Michigan from Grayling to Oscoda.
 Nicknamed and known simply as "The Marathon," it first ran in 1947, and is perhaps the oldest marathon canoe race in the United States, and is the longest, non-stop, canoe-only race in North America.
 The race has been billed as "The World's Toughest Spectator Race" as many of the spectators follow the racers overnight down the full 120 mi to the finish.